Home » LGBTQ+ Culture » Controlled & Consumed: How White Power Governs Black Queer Life

 Desire does not arise from nowhere.
 It is coached through repetition.
 Apps, pornography, nightlife, peer banter, mainstream queer media, and dating culture do not simply reflect what people want; they teach Black queer men who to want, what to respect, what to discard, and what to punish—often at the expense of their own well-being.
 I call this the pawning of Black queer life.

-When Black queer men repeatedly find themselves drawn to hardness, “masc” presentation, emotional reserve, and partners who signal proximity to dominant status—while tenderness, mutual care, and honesty are devalued or even punished—we should ask a harder question: whose interests is this behaviour really serving?
+When Black queer men repeatedly find themselves drawn to hardness, “masc” presentation, emotional reserve, and partners who signal proximity to dominant status—while tenderness, mutual care, and honesty are devalued or even punished—we should ask a harder question: whose interests does this behaviour truly serve?

 In many cases, a social map has already been laid down.
 White power does not merely exclude Black queer men from the dominant narrative; it also trains them to recognise that centre within their own spaces, orbit around it, and at times protect it.
 This is sophisticated power preservation.